kxz/omnipresence/docs/settings.rst

 The ``channel`` and ``private`` directives give settings specific to a channel or direct messages for the bot, respectively::

-    connection example:
     private:
         plugin .nickserv: on
     channel foo:
         plugin foo.specific: [foo]
     channel bar:
-            autojoin: off
+        enabled: off

-These directives are only valid directly inside a ``connection`` block, and cause an error if placed anywhere else.
+Like the connection control directives, these directives are only valid at the root of a configuration file.

 The ``channel`` directive takes the name of a channel as its sole argument.